Thanks to Dave Rowntree for many of the player images after 1984.

 With six months remaining on his contract, Spencer's time with County ended in January 2016 by mutual consent.
 A day later he joined Cambridge United on a six-month deal and that same afternoon came on as a substitute for the U's and scored with his first touch of the ball.
 He also scored in his final game for Cambridge, at the end of that April, coming off of the bench to net in a 2-2 draw against Argyle.

-Spencer became the summer of 2016's ninth new face at Home Park when manager Derek Adams signed the 24-year-old forward to bolster Argyle’s attacking options for the season ahead.
+Spencer became the summer of 2016's ninth new face at Home Park when manager Derek Adams signed the 24-year-old to bolster Argyle’s attacking options.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.